Configure email and caller ID overrides

 To customize the prefix of your email address, contact Customer Support.

-The Caller ID Override section of the Company Details page allows company administrators to select one of the following ways to define the default caller ID (if your company is configured to allow users to call in to xMatters to check their messages, you may want use the call-in number as your outgoing caller ID):
+The Caller ID Override section of the General Settings page allows company administrators to select one of the following ways to define the default caller ID (if your company is configured to allow users to call in to xMatters to check their messages, you may want use the call-in number as your outgoing caller ID):